Have you recognised the commercial opportunity to help buyers along the sales process?

 The three-sale sale approach is a simple yet effective way of diagnosing a wide range of business challenges, your customers’ challenges included.
 In short, the framework asks you to look at three key questions:

 Using the three questions as a framework, take the customer back to the root cause of the issue they're facing and lead them through a process that helps them understand what the real problem is.

 For example, the customer thinks their website is not generating enough leads so they hire an agency to generate more leads — but nothing changes.
 The actual problem could be that they are the wrong sort of leads, or that the sales team is weak at closing, or a myriad of other reasons that hiring an agency alone wouldn’t solve.

 Questions make the world go round.
 They’re the building blocks of stories and the cues from which rapport grows.
 They’re a quest for information and they also provide it, in the form of answers.
 (We don’t need to highlight the commercial value of those.)

 The questions you will probably want to answer together will go something along the lines of:

 Do you both think there is a way you could help the prospect?

 The way we see it, sales needs to earn the right to be involved.
 This means designing a sales process that ensures you can work with your prospect to understand their business challenges and help them to solve them using the tools and knowledge at your disposal.

 Equipped with renewed patience and understanding, sales reps will still win deals and close business.
 But they'll do so by building strong relationships between the buyer and the business.
 To do this, they need the skills and confidence to take the buyer back a step in their journey and make sure they are buying the right thing.

 Want to improve sales productivity and close more leads?
-Click the image below to find out how sales enablement services could benefit your bottom line.
+Click the image below to learn how to increase your sales team's performance and sell more.